-Federal financial aid is administered in accordance with federal methodology and federal regulations established by the U.S.

-Department of Education.
-Students are required to complete the Free Application for Federal Student Aid (FAFSA) in order to establish oligibility for federal financial assistance.
-The Title IV school code for the code eligibility for federal financial assistance.
+Federal financial aid is administered in accordance with federal methodology and federal regulations established by the U.S. Department of Education.
+Students are required to complete the Free Application for Federal Student Aid (FAFSA) in order to establish eligibility for federal financial assistance.
 The Title IV school code for Williamson College is 035135.